jfjelstul/iuropa/README.md

 }
 ```

-If you use data from the CJEU Database Platform, please also cite the database and the paper that introduces the database.
+If you use data from the CJEU Database Platform, please also cite the database and the article that introduces the database.

 The citation for the database is: